RESOStandards/reso-certification-help/README.md

 <br />

-Selecting a resource displays all of the fields within it.
-Data availability percentages and payload statistics are shown to the right of the resources and fields.
+Selecting a resource shows all of its associated fields.
+Data availability percentages and payload statistics are displayed for each resource and field.

 <br />